theodorecurtil/kafka_101/README.md

 Confluent's implementation of Zookeeper provides a few configurations, available [here](https://docs.confluent.io/platform/current/installation/docker/config-reference.html#zk-configuration).

 In particular, We need to tell Zookeper on which port to listen to connections from clients, in our case Apache Kafka.
 This is configured with the key `ZOOKEEPER_CLIENT_PORT`.
-Once this port is chosen, expose the corresponding port in the container. `ZOOKEEPER_TICK_TIME` in milliseconds, is the basic unit of time used by Zookeeper.
-These 2 configurations alone are enough to enable communication between the Kafka cluster and Zookeeper.
+Once this port is chosen, expose the corresponding port in the container.
+This configuration alone is enough to enable communication between the Kafka cluster and Zookeeper.
 The corresponding configuration is available below, as used in our [docker-compose](https://github.com/theodorecurtil/kafka_101/blob/main/docker-compose.yaml) file.

 ```
 version: '3.3'